OpenEvalProject/evals/manuscripts/elife-69433/v2/manuscript.md

 ## Abstract

 Acoustic overexposure and aging can damage auditory synapses in the inner ear by a process known as synaptopathy.
 These insults may also damage hair bundles and the sensory transduction apparatus in auditory hair cells.
 However, a connection between sensory transduction and synaptopathy has not been established.
-To evaluate potential contributions of sensory transduction to synapse formation and development, we assessed inner hair cell synapses in several genetic models of dysfunctional sensory transduction, including mice lacking transmembrane channel-like ( Tmc ) 1 , Tmc2 , or both, in Beethoven mice which carry a dominant Tmc1 mutation and in Spinner mice which carry a recessive mutation in transmembrane inner ear ( Tmie ).
-Our analyses reveal loss of synapses in the absence of sensory transduction and preservation of synapses in Tmc1 -null mice following restoration of sensory transduction via Tmc1 gene therapy.
+To evaluate potential contributions of sensory transduction to synapse formation and development, we assessed inner hair cell synapses in several genetic models of dysfunctional sensory transduction, including mice lacking transmembrane channel-like (Tmc) 1, Tmc2, or both, in Beethoven mice which carry a dominant Tmc1 mutation and in Spinner mice which carry a recessive mutation in transmembrane inner ear (Tmie).
+Our analyses reveal loss of synapses in the absence of sensory transduction and preservation of synapses in Tmc1-null mice following restoration of sensory transduction via Tmc1 gene therapy.
 These results provide insight into the requirement of sensory transduction for hair cell synapse development and maturation.

 ## Introduction